SS Arctic: Sinking

+Victims

 Aftermath

 The limited telegraph communications of the time meant that news of Arctic's loss did not reach New York until two weeks after the sinking.
 As the full story emerged, initial public sorrow at the ship's loss quickly turned to condemnation of the perceived cowardice of the crew, and their failure of duty towards their passengers.
 Although some newspapers demanded an inquiry into the disaster, none was held, and nobody was called to account for their actions.
 Proposals that lifeboat capacity on passenger-carrying vessels should be increased, to provide a place for every person on board, were not acted on.
 Captain Luce, who was generally exonerated from blame by the public, retired from the sea, and some of the surviving crew chose not to return to the US.
-The Collins Line continued its transatlantic service, until further maritime losses and insolvency led to its closure in 1858.
+The Collins Line continued its transatlantic service, until further maritime losses and insolvency led to its collapse in 1858.

 James Brown, president of both Brown Brothers bank and the Collins Line, erected a grand monument in Green-Wood Cemetery, Brooklyn, New York, to the six members of his family lost in the Arctic disaster.
-It incorporates a sculpture of the ship, half-submerged by the waves.
 The names of those who died are inscribed on the pedestal.